“everyone should be given a chance to be good enough.”

 “He thinks that there aren’t very many women chess players because they can’t play chess.
 It’s actually that they don’t play chess.”

 She says female chess players have said that the aggressive and macho and sometimes even sexist atmosphere of professional chess is what can drive women away.
-So not only not having female role models, and I had no idea even about just even those practical things of there’s no women’s bathrooms open.
+So not only not having female role models, but I had no idea about those practical things like not having women’s bathrooms open.
 Nobody’s thinking about the women.
 But then you also have these men in chess who have a platform and who have a voice, saying really overtly sexist things.
 Have you encountered that, Anna?
 How does that feel to hear men say things like that and to encounter that hostility?

 AR: Oh, it’s very hurtful.
-It’s extremely hurtful, and they said those things also before Judit became a top ten player in the world.
-Before she achieved that, literally a lot of Grand Masters (including some of the former World Champions) had a very, very sexist opinion on the chess scene.
-It had to be Judit’s arrival as a chess prodigy; at the age of 12 and 13 she was already spotted, and she became the number one female chess player when she was 13 and then stops competing among women when she was 14 because she was already so much better and her overall goal was to become the World Champion, not the Women’s World Champion.
+It’s extremely hurtful, and they’ve said those things before Judit became a top ten player in the world.
+Before she achieved that a lot of Grand Masters (including some of the former World Champions) had a very, very sexist opinion in the chess scene.
+It had to be Judit’s arrival as a chess prodigy; at the age of 12 and 13 she was already spotted, and she became the number one female chess player when she was 13 and then stopped competing among women when she was 14 because she was already so much better and her overall goal was to become the World Champion, not the Women’s World Champion.
 She never competed for the Women’s World Champion cycle, she competed to become the overall World Champion.
-I think certainly changed the chess scene, that we had this one outstanding performance and she got to be the number eight player in the world.
+I think that certainly changed the chess scene, that we had this one outstanding performance and she got to be the number eight player in the world.
 Not the World Champion yet, but she proved that she belonged there.
 She played against the strongest, she beat every single one of them in one game or two.
-She has taken down all the previous world champions too.
+She has taken down all the previous world champions.
 She broke down Bobby Fischer’s record too, becoming a Grand Master.

-I think the fact that she managed to break those records, and prove that a woman, too, is more than capable of being in the top of the top, in the top of Grand Masters at chess, I think helped with those statements.
-Before Judit, it was even more brutal the kind of statements people would say, but even after Judit I feel like some would just say, “Yeah but she’s just an exception to the rule.
+I think the fact that she managed to break those records, and prove that a woman is more than capable of being in the top of Grand Masters at chess, I think helped with those statements.
+Before Judit, it was even more brutal the kind of statements people would say, but even after I feel like some would say, “Yeah but she’s just an exception to the rule.
 It’s just one player who made it.
 How come her sisters didn’t become that strong?”
 Her sisters are extremely strong too, and they won the Olympic gold as a team of three sisters.

 AA: Oh wow.

-AR: So that’s a dream come true, a teenager team, and all of them—Judit was 12, I think Zsófia was 14, and Zsuzsa was 18—when the three of them and Ildikó Mádl won the Olympic gold for Hungary among other teams like the Soviet Union, who kept winning gold one event after the other.
-They were a really strong team as a family, the three sisters, but only one of the sisters became so strong that she almost could win the overall World Chess Championship.
-It proved that it’s possible, but I think it’s still something that people are like, “Yeah, but does she—she is exceptionally intelligent, she trains so hard, she must train to be a chess professional since she was born.”
+AR: So that’s a dream come true, a teenage team—Judit was 12, I think Zsófia was 14, and Zsuzsa was 18—when the three of them and Ildikó Mádl won the Olympic gold for Hungary among other teams like the Soviet Union, who kept winning gold one event after the other.
+They were a really strong team as a family, the three sisters, but only one of the sisters became so strong that she could almost win the overall World Chess Championship.
+It proved that it’s possible, but I think it’s still something that people are like, “Yeah, but does she—she is exceptionally intelligent, she trained to be a chess professional since she was born.”
 So people always try to find a “but” to her achievement instead of acknowledging that, yes, men and women are different but it doesn’t mean that men are more prone to chess or should be better chess players.
-It’s just, in my opinion, a lot comes down to the socio-cultural factors:
+In my opinion, a lot comes down to the socio-cultural factors:

 - How women used to be treated and, unfortunately, are still treated in some countries.

-- The inequality between the men and female roles also for the household, that the woman should be prepared to become a mother and then look after the family instead of seeking her own career, not just in chess but in other fields too.
+- The inequality between male and female roles also in the household, that the woman should be prepared to become a mother and then look after the family instead of seeking her own career, not just in chess but in other fields too.

 I read research recently that was about the Indian chess scene.
-It compared adults—so it took out all the youth groups— it compared adults who have FIDE chess ratings (so that would be women and men who play chess in India) and it added up the average rating of the players, whether it’s men or women.
-The rating was very similar, actually a bit higher for women, but the difference was that there was 94% men and 6% women in that whole scene of Indian chess players.
+It compared adults—so it took out all the youth groups—who have FIDE chess ratings and it added up the average rating of the players, whether it’s men or women.
+The rating was very similar, actually a bit higher for women, but the difference was that there were 94% men and 6% women in the whole scene of Indian chess players.
 And chess is really popular in India!
 But it was only 6% women… I think in other countries it would be even lower, where chess is not as popular as in India.